tldr-pages/tldr/pages/common/snakefmt.md

 > Provides formatting for [Snakemake](https://snakemake.readthedocs.io/) files.
 > More information: <https://github.com/snakemake/snakefmt#full-usage>.

-- Formats a single Snakefile:
+- Format a single Snakefile:

 `snakefmt {{path/to/snakefile}}`

-- Formats all Snakefiles within a directory:
+- Format all Snakefiles within a directory:

 `snakefmt {{path/to/directory}}`